 You can find out more about Marisa and Laura here.
 Let them know how much you loved this Khichdi recipe and show your support by purchasing their fantastic new book.

-More Simple Snack Recipes to Try:
+More Simple Vegan Snack Recipes to Try:

-We want to thank our amazing recipe testers Anne Sparks and Kathleen Walters for helping us perfect this recipe!
+We want to thank our recipe testers Anne Sparks and Kathleen Walters for helping us perfect this recipe!

-This vegan parenting recipe for the popular vegan Indian dish Khichdi was reprinted with permission from the The Vegucated Family Table cookbook by Marisa Miller Wolfson & Laura Delhauer (Ten Speed Press, August 2020).
+This vegan parenting recipe for the popular vegan Indian dish moong dal Khichdi was reprinted with permission from the The Vegucated Family Table cookbook by Marisa Miller Wolfson & Laura Delhauer (Ten Speed Press, August 2020).
 Photo credit: Erin Kunkel.
 Article written by Gina House and edited by Amanda Meth.
 Please note that this article contains affiliate links that help support our work at World of Vegan!